syncfusion/wpf-docs/wpf/Welcome-to-Syncfusion-Essential-WPF.md

 # Welcome to Syncfusion WPF UI controls

 Syncfusion Essential Studio for WPF is a comprehensive collection of over 90+ essential WPF controls like DataGrid, Chart, Diagram, and PDF Viewer for building powerful line-of-business Windows applications faster.
-Syncfusion WPF controls provides unparalleled performance, stunning built-in themes, touch-friendly UI, localization and seamless integration with Visual Studio.
+Syncfusion WPF controls provides unparalleled performance, stunning built-in themes, touch-friendly UI, localization and seamless integration with Visual Studio  .

 ## How to best read this user guide